 Yes, but the dish's flavor will be slightly different as the marmalade has added spices and sweetness.
 The easiest way to do this is to replace the marmalade with an equal amount of freshly squeezed orange juice or orange juice concentrate.

-When you get takeout orange chicken, it can be high in fat, sodium, and calories.
+Takeout orange chicken can be high in fat, sodium, and calories.
 However, when you make slow-cooker orange chicken at home with fresh ingredients, it can actually be a healthy dish!
 It's low in fat, high in protein, and packed with flavorful citrusy goodness.

 More Slow Cooker Asian Inspired Meals